 Travel trainers have worked with ten WCC children over the last year, to enable them to travel to and from school independently.
 More young people will be identified for this support during the 2014/15 academic year, starting from September 2014.
-Next update is due in January 2015.
+Next update is due in January 2015 and will be incorporated in the February Cabinet Member update.